RblSb/KhaIap/README.md

 				switch(purchase.id) {
 					case "full_game": // purchase complete
 						final unlockFullGame = true;
+						// sending that purchase complete, so google will not refund this after three days Iap.acknowledge(purchase.id, onAcknowledge);
 					case "buy100coins":
 						final coins = 100;
 						// if item is consumable (can be repurchased) we should call this:
+						// (instead of acknowledge)
 						Iap.consume(purchase.id, onConsume);
 				}
 			case Canceled: // user cancel purchase